synergyjs/synergyjs.org/markdown/learn/introduction.md

 Let's get started!

 > This tutorial assumes basic knowledge of HTML, CSS, and JavaScript.
-If you're totally new to frontend development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
+If you're totally new to frontend development, it might not be the best idea to jump right into Synergy.js as your first step - grasp the basics then come back!